cdepillabout/open-blog-posts/2021-12-27-getting-started-with-purenix.md

 If you have experience with Haskell or PureScript (but not Nix), you may have some trouble getting started.
 It may be a little early to attempt to use PureNix.
-You'd likely benefit from first reading the [Nix Manual](https://nixos.org/manual/nix/stable/).
+You would likely benefit from first reading the [Nix Manual](https://nixos.org/manual/nix/stable/).

 If you have experience with Nix (but not Haskell or PureScript), you will